Mark Cushman

 Mark S. Cushman is an American chemist, whose primary research is in the area of medicinal chemistry.
 He completed his pre-pharmacy studies at Fresno State College (now California State University, Fresno) in 1965.
 He then attended the University of California San Francisco (as a University of California Regents Scholar), earning a Pharm.D. in 1969 and a Ph.D. in Medicinal Chemistry in 1973.
 Thereafter, he performed postdoctoral training in the laboratory of George Büchi, Ph.D., at the Massachusetts Institute of Technology (MIT).
 There, his research focused on the discovery and development of new synthetic methodologies, and the isolation and structural characterization of mycotoxins from Aspergillus niger.
 In 1975, he joined the Department of Medicinal Chemistry and Molecular Pharmacology (at the time, Department of Medicinal Chemistry and Pharmacognosy) at Purdue University.
 From 1983 to 1984, Prof. Cushman was a Senior Fulbright Scholar at Munich Technical University working in the laboratory of Professor Adelbert Bacher.
 His sabbatical work dealt with the design and synthesis of probes to elucidate key aspects of the biosynthesis of riboflavin (vitamin B_{2}).
 Currently he holds the rank of Distinguished Professor Emeritus of Medicinal Chemistry at Purdue University.
 He has mentored 40 graduate students, 59 postdoctoral researchers, and 5 visiting scholars.
-He has published 348 papers and holds 41 patents.
-His work has ~17,000 citations with an h-index of 69.
-His most cited papers had 471, 403, and 299 citations as of August 2021.
-He has made seminal contributions to the fields of synthetic and medicinal chemistry including the development of new synthetic methodologies, the synthesis of natural products, and the preparation of antivirals, antibacterials, and anticancer agents, and mechanism probes to understand the function of over thirty macromolecular targets.
+He has published 351 papers and holds 44 patents.
+His work has ~20,500 citations with an h-index of 78.
+His most cited papers had 658, 468, and 336 citations as of July 2026.
+He has made seminal contributions to the fields of synthetic and medicinal chemistry including the development of new synthetic methodologies, the synthesis of natural products, and the preparation of antivirals, antibacterials, and anticancer agents, and mechanism probes to understand the function of over forty macromolecular targets.
 One of his main scientific contributions is the development of the indenoisoquinolines, molecules that inhibit the action of toposiomerase I (Top1) and stabilize the G-quadruplex in the Myc promoter.
 Three indenoisoquinolines designed and synthesized by his research group at Purdue University [indotecan (LMP 400), indimitecan (LMP 776), and LMP 744] demonstrated potent anticancer activity in vivo and have completed phase I clinical trials at the National Institutes of Health.